tomershay100/Speech-Recognition-with-PyTorch/README.md

 * A ``gcommands/train`` folder with subfolders (with the names of the ``labels``), so that inside each folder are the ``.wav`` files associated with the same label.
 * A ``gcommands/validate`` folder contains subfolders (with the names of the `labels`), so that within each folder are the ``.wav` files associated with the same label.
 * A ``gcommands/test`` folder contains a subfolder (its name is irrelevant), so it contains the test's ``.wav`` files.

+#### About The Output Files
+The program code exports a total of 2 files:
+* A ``test_y`` file that contains the predictions for the test.
+* The ``BestModelcpu.png`` or ``BestModelcuda.png`` file (based on the device on which the code runs), which contains a graph of the accuracy percentage and loss values of the training and the validation depending on the epochs.

 ### Running Instructions